BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 The following is a detailed usage introduction of `SystemBarsController`.

-Initialize `SystemBarsController` and set the window insets `padding` of the root view.
+Initialize `SystemBarsController` and handle window insets `padding` of root view.

 > The following example